Steve Carell? Real U.S. Space Force chief wanted Bruce Willis to play him

-WASHINGTON (Reuters) - The real chief of the U.S. Space Force said on Wednesday he had hoped actor Bruce Willis would have played him on the upcoming Netflix show lampooning the military’s newest branch of service - instead of comic actor Steve Carell.
+WASHINGTON (Reuters) - The real chief of the U.S. Space Force said on Wednesday he had hoped actor Bruce Willis would have played him on the upcoming Netflix (NFLX.O) show lampooning the military’s newest branch of service - instead of comic actor Steve Carell.

 But he jokingly offered “The Office” actor some constructive criticism.